MicrosoftDocs/memdocs/memdocs/intune/remote-actions/remote-help.md

 > [!TIP]
 > To avoid an unexpected loss of work, plan to save your active work before a remote help session ends.
 This is because when a remote help session ends where a helper that has the *Elevation* permission set to Yes also uses *Full control*, you are signed out of your device.

 1. When assistance is ready to help, start the remote help app on the device.
 The app will then be ready to respond to the helper when their remote help app attempts to make a device-to-device connection.
+The device doesn't need to be enrolled with Intune.

 2. After the connection is made, you and the helper see a sign-in screen.
 You must both sign in with your organization credentials.